Consequences of preserving reversibility in quantum superchannels: Conclusions

 \section{Conclusions}

-Quantum superchannels with indefinite causal order have revealed fundamental properties of quantum theory and have proved useful to enhance performance in several information theoretic tasks.
+Quantum superchannels with indefinite causal order have revealed fundamental properties of quantum theory and have proved useful to enhance performance in several \ReviseFurther{information-theoretic} tasks.
 Nevertheless, when compared to quantum channels, we are still taking our first steps towards understanding superchannels.
-For instance, despite superchannels without a definite causal order being allowed by quantum theory, it is still not clear if there is a fair universal procedure to physically implement such objects.
+For instance, despite superchannels without a definite causal order being allowed by quantum theory, it is still \ReviseFurther{unclear} if there is a fair universal procedure to \ReviseFurther{implement such objects physically}.
 In addition, apart from the quantum switch and some straightforward generalizations, we still lack a simple interpretation for indefinite causal order in quantum theory.

-In this paper, we have presented a simple mathematical decomposition for two-slot pure superchannels, that is, two-slot superchannels which preserve the reversibility of quantum input operations.
-This characterization allows us to understand every indefinite causally ordered two-slot pure superchannels as a coherent superposition of ordered quantum circuit, this does not hold true for general superchannels.
+In this paper, we have presented a simple mathematical decomposition for two-slot pure superchannels, that is, two-slot superchannels which preserve the reversibility of \ReviseFurther{input quantum operations}.
+This characterization allows us to understand every two-slot pure \ReviseFurther{superchannel} as a coherent superposition of ordered quantum \ReviseFurther{circuits}, \ReviseFurther{though} this does not hold true for general superchannels.
 Roughly speaking, our results show that all two-slot pure superchannels are similar to the quantum switch and admit a similar physical interpretation.
-We believe that our findings may contribute in to the debate of interpretations and physical realization of quantum superchannels.
+We believe that our findings may contribute to the debate \ReviseFurther{on} interpretations and physical \ReviseFurther{realizations} of quantum superchannels.

-We have also shown that purifiable two-slot superchannels, also referred as purifiable bipartite processes, cannot violate causal inequalities, even if the parties share additional unlimited entanglement, and that purifiable bipartite processes with no global future are necessarily causally separable.
+We have also shown that purifiable two-slot superchannels, also referred \ReviseFurther{to} as purifiable bipartite processes, cannot violate causal inequalities, even if the parties share additional unlimited entanglement, and that purifiable bipartite processes with no global future are necessarily causally separable.
 These implications provide partial answers to the questions raised in Ref.\,\cite{araujo16}.